-- Distributing the remaining property as the will (or state law, if there’s no will) direct.
+Distributing the remaining property as the will directs (or by state law, if there’s no will.)

 Starting the Probate Process in California

 There are several forms and legal steps to complete to begin the probate process in California.
-Below is a general overview of the forms you must fileand the legal requirements that must be met to begin probate.
+Below is a general overview of the forms you must file and the legal requirements that must be met to start probate.
 After you read this article, we recommend you read a detailed article discussing How to Fill Out Petition to Probate in California.
 On the other hand, consider using the services of A People’s Choice, to make it easy and stress-free.
 See how easy it is before you hire us by clicking the button below.